cobelu/Long-EZ/md/10_CANARD CONSTRUCTION.md

 The 1.9" x 4.7" x 64" pieces must be saved to make your elevators, see Chapter 11.
 The tapered foam block 5.1" x 14" x 64" must be saved to cut the center trailing edge cores for the wings, see Chapter 19, step 2.

-Now cut up two 7" x 14" x 41" foam blocks per sketch, which will give you the foam to hot wire cut the canard outboard cores, and leave you with two 4.3" x 14" x 41" blocks that must be saved for making your winglets, see chapter 13.
+Now cut up two 7" x 14" x 41" foam blocks per sketch, which will give you the foam to hot wire cut the canard outboard cores, and leave you with two 4.3" x 14" x 41" blocks that must be saved for making your winglets, see chapter 20 {CP27 PC51 MEO}.

 ![Canard foam block 2](../images/10/10_05.png) Figure 10-6: Cutting Canard foam block 2